A hidden Markov model for statistical arbitrage in international crude oil futures markets: Introduction

-After estimating the model over a training sample, we move out-of-sample and analyse several types of statistical arbitrage strategies.
-Our empirical analysis shows that statistical arbitrage strategies that make use of our hidden Markov model for the cointegration spread are remarkably profitable when compared to more traditional strategies based only on the time series of futures prices.
-Moreover, we find that including the Shanghai futures in the portfolio, rather than a standard crude oil benchmark as the Dubai crude oil futures, delivers a significant investment performance even when large transaction costs are accounted for.
-Our findings indicate that the greater profitability of statistical arbitrage strategies involving the Shanghai futures can be explained by the much larger speed of adjustment of the Shanghai futures time series compared to the Brent and to the WTI.
+Our empirical analysis shows that statistical arbitrage strategies involving the three futures (Brent, WTI and Shanghai) at the same time deliver significant investment performances even when transaction costs are accounted for and even in cases where cointegration does not hold between any individual pair of these contracts.
+Moreover, strategies that exploit our hidden Markov model for the cointegration spread are remarkably profitable when compared to more traditional strategies based only on time series features.
+Our findings indicate that the greater profitability of statistical arbitrage strategies involving the Shanghai futures can be explained by the higher speed of adjustment of the Shanghai futures prices compared to the Brent and the WTI.
 This implies that the Shanghai futures prices tend to revert back quickly to the long-run relationship, making easier the exploitation of temporary mispricings.
-This highlights the potential attractiveness of including the Shanghai futures in a portfolio of international crude oil futures contracts.
+This finding is in line with the fact that the profitability of statistical arbitrage strategies tends to decline over time as markets develop (see, e.g., \cite{DF10}), while the introduction of a new security can represent a valuable opportunity for arbitrageurs\footnote{See for instance \cite{CrepellierePelsterZeisberger2023} for an analysis of arbitrage opportunities in the emerging markets for cryptocurrencies.}.

 The contribution of the paper is threefold.
-First, we corroborate the evidence of cointegration among the relatively new Shanghai crude oil futures and two long-standing crude oil futures benchmarks, the Brent and the WTI.
-To the best of our knowledge, this is the first time that cointegration is assessed considering the three contracts together, rather than on a pairwise basis.
-Second, we propose a mean-reverting stochastic model for the cointegration spread that allows for regime switching by means of a hidden Markov chain determining the parameters of the process.
+First, we corroborate the evidence of cointegration among the recently introduced Shanghai crude oil futures and two long-standing crude oil futures benchmarks, the Brent and the WTI.
+To our knowledge, this is the first time that cointegration is assessed considering these three contracts together, rather than on a pairwise basis.
+As a second contribution, we propose a mean-reverting stochastic model for the cointegration spread that allows for regime switching by means of a hidden Markov chain determining the parameters of the process.
 We apply filtering techniques to dynamically estimate the most likely regime and the model parameters.
-Third, we study different statistical arbitrage strategies involving three crude oil futures contracts.
-Our evidence suggests that strategies including the Shanghai crude oil futures are remarkably profitable and robust with respect to several different tests.
+Finally, we empirically analyze different statistical arbitrage strategies involving three crude oil futures contracts.
+Our results indicate that strategies that include a newly introduced security, like the Shanghai crude oil futures, along with traditional and well-established ones, like the Brent and the WTI, are remarkably profitable and robust.